 The second part, NQ, formalizes the idea that $i$ and $j$ have a {\sc no}-quarrel. \ref{eq:NQ1} states that if $i$ and $j$ vote {\sc no} in a division in which the outcome is {\sc yes} in the original game $\mathcal{G}$, then the outcome of that division will also be {\sc yes} once they quarrel in $\hat{\mathcal{G}}$.
-This implies that $i$ and $j$ are {\em never more} {\sc no}-successful thanks to their quarrel, which means their quarrel never renders cooperation between them more effective on the {\sc no} side. \ref{eq:NQ2} states that, for any voting game $\mathcal{G}$ in which $i$ and $j$ effectively cooperate with each other on the {\sc no} side, there exists at least one division in which $i$ and $j$ vote {\sc no}, and whose outcome is {\sc no} in the original game $\mathcal{G}$ but {\sc yes} once they quarrel in $\hat{\mathcal{G}}$.
-This implies that, for such games, in at least one division in which both players vote {\sc no} they are {\em less} {\sc no}-successful due to their quarrel, which means their quarrel renders cooperation between them less effective on the {\sc no} side on at least one occasion.
+This implies that $i$ and $j$ are {\em never more} {\sc no}-successful thanks to their quarrel, which means their quarrel never renders cooperation between them more effective on the {\sc no} side. \ref{eq:NQ2} states that there exists at least one monotonic binary game $\mathcal{G}$ with at least one division in which $i$ and $j$ vote {\sc no} and whose outcome is {\sc no} in the original game $\mathcal{G}$ but {\sc yes} once they quarrel in $\hat{\mathcal{G}}$.
+This implies that, for such a game, in at least one division in which both players vote {\sc no} they are {\em less} {\sc no}-successful due to their quarrel, which means their quarrel renders cooperation between them less effective on the {\sc no} side in at least one division.

 Note that neither \ref{eq:YQ2} nor \ref{eq:NQ2} requires that the transformation reduce the quarrelling players' success for {\em all} pairs $\mathcal{G}$ and $\hat{\mathcal{G}}$.
-This is because there may be no effective cooperation between them in the first place in the initial game $\mathcal{G}$; if so, then there would be nothing for a quarrel to reduce.
+This is because there may be no effective cooperation between them in the first place in the initial game $\mathcal{G}$; if so, then there would be nothing between them for a quarrel to reduce.
 Consider, for example, a monotonic binary voting game $\mathcal{G}$ with three players in which the first player is a dictator, such that $\mathcal{W}=\{\{1\}, \{1,2\}, \{1,3\}, \{1,2,3\}\}$.
-In this structure, because player 1 {\em unilaterally} dictates the outcome, there can be no effective cooperation between it and other players in any case; thus imposing a quarrel between players 1 and 2 need not induce any change whatsoever in this voting game.
+In this structure, because player 1 {\em unilaterally} dictates the outcome and the others are dummies, there can be no effective cooperation between it and them in any case; thus imposing a quarrel between players 1 and 2 need not induce any change whatsoever in this voting game.
 But a transformation rule satisfying \ref{eq:YQ2} or \ref{eq:NQ2} will incur a change for other voting games.